jrhadler/toolmaRk/README.md

 The tests in `toolmaRk` are set up using the null hypothesis of different source, i.e. the basic assumption is that two profiles were made by  different tools.
 The alternative hypothesis is therefore 'same tool'.

+### non-random Chumbley

-Using a non-random Chumbley score (Hadler and Morris, 2017):
+Using a non-random Chumbley U statistic (Hadler and Morris, 2017), we find strong evidence against different source:

 ```r